ROUND DANCING — CHOREOGRAPHED BALLROOM

 I think the amount of swivel varies.
 The idea is to complete the Alemana Turn and then rather sharply bring the joined hands thru to line leading a swivel toward line and then quickly bring the joined hands back thru to reverse leading a swivel toward reverse.
 I also think that we dance this a little more gently on the beat, rather than on the half beat.
 I step back, recover, swivel left, and swivel right closing; with an even tempo, qqqq; (but it's still a surprise for her).

-In the Rumbles' If Tomorrow Never Comes, part B starts with an Alemana Surprise Check;; facing RLOD in a modified left half open we do a Sweetheart to shadow position; and wheel to face wall; for an Advanced Sliding Door variation;;
+In the Rumbles' If Tomorrow Never Comes, part B starts with an alemana surprise check;; facing RLOD in a modified left half open we do a sweetheart to shadow position; and wheel to face wall; for an advanced sliding door variation;;

 Three Alemanas